BKover99/Pseudovisium/README.md

 ## Goals

 - [x] Releasing the repo with minimal working capabilities - Apr 20, 2024
-- [ ] Adding supporting Colab notebooks
+- [x] Adding supporting Colab notebooks - Jun 20, 2024
-- [ ] Releasing all data used in this work on OneDrive
+- [x] Releasing all data used in this work on OneDrive - Jun 20, 2024
-- [ ] Tidying up all code
+- [x] Tidying up all code - Jun 20, 2024
 - [ ] Posting pre-print to Biorxiv
 - [ ] Publication of peer-reviewed research article